I had a Kimjang Summer

 Finally, we feel ready for our fist task: prepping the cabbage for brining.
 We slice into the end of a cabbage, grip each side firmly, and rip it asunder.
 It’s the perfect power trip.
 Nothing else like it.
 Somehow, every single time, we marvel at how beautiful these crinkly green leaves can be.

 And so begins three hours of labor.
 We work side by side, having an old fashioned gossip.
-In my experience, the word gossip is loaded, but I say gossip because the word chat doesn’t quite cover it.
+In my experience the word gossip is loaded, but the word chat doesn’t quite cover it.
 You get what I mean.
 We finish chopping everything for the filling, but the cabbage hasn’t finished brining.
 So I make spicy tteokbokki and cut refreshing cucumber.

 I pull soju from the fridge.
 Touristy shot glasses I bought in Jeju last year clink in my hand.